-This discussion and analysis is intended to serve as an introduction to MTS's financial statements.
-MTS's financial statements are comprised of two components: 1) financial statements and, 2) notes to financial statements.
+This discussion and analysis is intended to serve as an introduction to MTS' financial statements.
+MTS' financial statements comprise two components: 1) financial statements and, 2) notes to financial statements.
 This report also contains other supplementary information in addition to the financial statements themselves.

 Financial statements.
-The financial statements are designed to provide readers with a broad overview of MTS's finances, in a manner similar to a private-sector business.
+The financial statements are designed to provide readers with a broad overview of MTS' finances, in a manner similar to a private-sector business.
 In fiscal year 2014, MTS presents comparative statements for FY2014 and FY2013.

-The statement of net position presents information on all of MTS's assets, deferred outflow of resources, liabilities, and deferred inflow of resources with the difference between the four reported as net position.
+The statement of net position presents information on all of MTS' assets, deferred outflow of resources, liabilities, and deferred inflow of resources with the difference between the four reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of MTS is improving or deteriorating.